Linguistics Course Catalog

 5 units

 Introduces the branch of linguistics whose goal is to describe and explain the structural diversity of the world's languages.
 Focuses on what is known about variation in particular domains (e.g., syllable structure, word order, evidentiality), and how it might be explained.
-Prerequisite(s): course 111or 112, and course 101.
+Prerequisite(s): LING 111 or LING 112, and LING 101.
 Enrollment limited to 40.

 LING 125